quantcdn/docs/docs/welcome.md

 sidebar_label: Welcome
 ---

 Quant is an all-in-one CDN and static website host designed to provide you the benefits of traditional CDN solutions as well as options for static web / Jamstack deployments.
-Quant provides integrations for popular CMS and static generators to ensure a low-effort solution to getting up and running, whether in traditional CDN or static web mode.
+Quant provides integrations for popular CMS and static generators to ensure low-effort to getting up and running, whether in traditional CDN or static web mode.

 While the fundamental idea is to ensure a low barrier to enjoy the many [benefits of the static web](https://www.quantcdn.io/benefits), there are rich [APIs](/docs/api/get-started-content) for developers to create their own custom integrations.